GNS-Science/solvis/README.md

 ## From here the user can answer questions like ....

  - create a MFD histogram in 0.01 bins from 7.0 to 7.30 (3O bins) for the WHV fault system
- - find all ruptures between 7.75 and 8.25, involving the TVZ, grouped by the number of parent faults, ordered by rupture-length (reverse)
+ - list all ruptures between 7.75 and 8.25, involving the TVZ, ordered by rupture-length
  - given a user-defined-function udfRuptureComplexity(rupture) rank ruptures in Region X by complexity, then by magnitude

+  - regional MFD
+      - [x] participation (sum of rate) for every rupture though a point
+      - [ ] nucleation/blame/culpability rate summed over the region
+           normalised by the area of an area (region, named fault)